nwjs/nw.js/docs/For Users/Advanced/Use Native Node Modules.md

 [TOC]

-`npm` tool provided by Node.js builds the native modules, i.e. [C/C++ Addons](https://nodejs.org/api/addons.html), at the time of installation.
+## For LTS Releases

-In 0.14.x LTS release, native modules built by node-gyp or npm in upstream can be supported.
+If you are using LTS release, native modules installed by `npm` can be supported after hacking as below:

-In Linux and OSX you can just load the native module directly.
-In windows you'll need to replace the file
-%APPDATA%\npm\node_modules\node-gyp\src\win_delay_load_hook.c with the one at https://github.com/nwjs/nw.js/blob/nw13/tools/win_delay_load_hook.c
+* On Linux and Mac, no hacking is required.
+* On Windows, you need to replace the file `<npm-path>\node_modules\node-gyp\src\win_delay_load_hook.cc` with the one at https://github.com/nwjs/nw.js/blob/nw18/tools/win_delay_load_hook.cc before installing modules with node-gyp or npm.

+## For non-LTS Releases

-Before 0.13.0, the V8 version and Node API in NW.js is different from official Node.js.
-To use native Node.js modules with NW.js, you have to rebuild the modules with one of following tools.
-Starting from 0.15.0, rebuild with the following tools is also needed due to [ABI change in v8](https://github.com/nwjs/nw.js/issues/5025)
+If you are using non-LTS release, you have to rebuild the modules with one of following tools due to [ABI differences in V8](https://github.com/nwjs/nw.js/issues/5025).

-## nw-gyp
+### nw-gyp

 [`nw-gyp`](https://github.com/nwjs/nw-gyp) is a hack on `node-gyp` to support NW.js specific headers and libraries.